Larry Atkins

-Larry Tabay Atkins III (born July 21, 1975 in Santa Monica, California) is a former American football linebacker.
-Atkins played in the National Football League from 1999 to 2003, having previously attended Venice High School and UCLA.
+Larry Tabay Atkins III (born July 21, 1975) is an American former professional football player who was a linebacker in the National Football League (NFL) from 1999 to 2003.
+He was selected in the third round of the 1999 NFL draft with the 84th overall pick.
+He attended Venice High School and played college football for the UCLA Bruins.
 He spent four years with the Kansas City Chiefs and one year with the Oakland Raiders.
 In his five-year career, Atkins recorded nine tackles, one forced fumble, and one fumble recovery.